JaiS99/EVHive/README.md

-# Indian Electric Vehicle Charging cost and time calculator (Predicts Estimated Charging Cost)
+# Indian Electric Vehicle Charging cost and Time calculator (Predicts Estimated Charging Cost and Time)
 A Electronic Vehicle Battery Stats Calculator website Implemnted using bootstrap 4.1/5 and CSS feel free to correct my crappy non formatted code and change the css to be embedded into the bootstrap.css stylesheet appreciate the acrylic desgin